-The LSST Project is committed to achieving the highest performance in safety, health, and environmental management practices with the aim of creating and maintaining a safe and healthy working and operating environment.
+The Rubin Obs.
+Project is committed to achieving the highest performance in safety, health, and environmental management practices with the aim of creating and maintaining a safe and healthy working and operating environment.
 This site focuses on personnel and equipment safety throughout the design, construction, and operation phases of the project.
-LSST's approach to project wide safety is addressed in the LSST Safety Policy.
+Rubin Obs. approach to project wide safety is addressed in the Safety Policy.
 Site specific details for working conditions and procedures, as well as the management structure at each site are found in the local Safety, Health & Environment Plans.

-The LSST Safety Policy establishes and defines Safety, Health, and Environmental, procedures, and requirements for the LSST Project consistent with all United States and Chilean laws and regulations.
-The objective of the policy is to make safety, health and environmental management an integral part of the effort from initial planning and design, to construction, commissioning, and finally throughout the operation of LSST.
+The Rubin Obs.
+Safety Policy establishes and defines Safety, Health, and Environmental, procedures, and requirements for the Rubin Obs.
+Project consistent with all United States and Chilean laws and regulations.
+The objective of the policy is to make safety, health and environmental management an integral part of the effort from initial planning and design, to construction, commissioning, and finally throughout the operation of Rubin Obs.

 In addition to the stated policies and requirements, this policy lays out a foundation for project development and operations intended to establish a culture where the safety and health of personnel and equipment is a paramount concern, and that individuals are empowered and management is structured to encourage and promote safety in all elements of the project.